 MFT 86704A Practicum I

-This course provides the opportunity to gain clinical experience with individuals, couples, families and/or groups in a supervised clinical setting approved by California Southern University.
-Learners utilize therapy theories and techniques as well as practice interpersonal skills in working with diverse individuals, couples, families and/or groups.
-Learners are required to complete a minimum of 95 hours of direct counseling hours and 19 units of supervision (1 unit of supervision = 1 hour of individual supervision or 2 hours of group supervision).
+This course provides the opportunity to gain experience with diverse populations in a supervised clinical setting approved by California Southern University.
+Learners apply counseling theories and techniques as well as practice interpersonal skills in working with individuals, couples, families and/or groups.
+Learners are required to complete a minimum of 95 hours of direct counseling with a minimum of 19 units of supervision (1 unit of supervision = 1 hour of individual supervision or 2 hours of group supervision).

 Prerequisite: PSY 86502, MFT 86504, PSY 86508, PSY 86505, PSY 86506, PSY 86509, PSY 86511, PSY 86510, PSY 86514, PSY 87519, PSY 86520

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor